joshtol/caribbean-diving-guide-2025/README.md

 ![Caribbean Diving Encyclopedia Demo](images/demo-screenshot.png)

-An interactive, in-depth guide to Caribbean scuba diving in 2025, focusing on reef health, conservation, and eco-tourism.
-This project serves as a demonstration of iterative, agentic development with an advanced AI assistant.
+An interactive, in-depth guide to Caribbean scuba diving in 2025.
+This project serves as a public case study in building a complete web application using a proprietary, multi-agent AI swarm.

 **Live Site:** [https://joshtol.github.io/caribbean-diving-guide-2025/](https://joshtol.github.io/caribbean-diving-guide-2025/)